 Percentage of spend

-This pricing model is extremely fashionable agencies because it factors within the growth potential and scalability of the client.
+This pricing model is extremely fashionable for agencies because it factors in the growth potential and scalability of the client.
 After agencies reach a particular maturity they’re getting to turn down clients with little or no pre-existing spend.

 When you’re just starting this might not be the simplest option as you’ll want to grow your network, but over time you’ll realize that having larger clients is way more beneficial to you for a variety of reasons.
 The downside is that if you opt to conduct business fully on a percentage of spend model because there are many internal factors within businesses that are getting to dictate budget. a number of these factors are within your control (results) but many others aren’t (internal decisions, seasonality, other costs).
 You don’t want to urge into a situation where your client is spending a bit per month and you’re only getting 10% of that with the expectation of being on calls and putting the time into it.

 My suggestion is to start with a flat retainer fee as mentioned above then, as your digital business agency grows, implement a percentage of spend model on top of the retainer.
 This makes it clear to the client that if they need to scale and spend more, it’s getting to require more work on your end to form it happen.